txavier1998/website/content/projects.md

 date: 2022-05-09T16:02:07-04:00
 draft: true
 ---
+#### Built ML Pipeline in ServicNow using Deep Learning & AzureML
+- Developed and deployed an LSTM time series model with 87% accuracy to forecast supply chain incidents.
+- Enabled proactive escalation strategies, resulting in reduced operational costs and improved response times.
+- Built and maintained data pipelines using Python, SQL, and Azure for model training and deployment.
+- Integrated insights into Power BI dashboards used by senior leadership for decision-making.
+- Collaborated cross-functionally with analysts and ops teams to align model outputs with business needs

 #### Predicting 3 Pointer Accuracy for NBA Players
 - Scraped 10 years’ worth of NBA shooting statistics and Implemented data pre-processing and feature engineering such as